microsoft/ALAppExtensions/Modules/System/Filter Tokens/README.md

  Turns text that represents date formats into a valid date filter expression with respect to filter tokens and date formulas.
  Call this function from onValidate trigger of page field that should behave similar to system filters.
  The text from which the date filter should be extracted passed as VAR.
-For example: "YESTERDAY", or " 01-01-2012 ".
+For example: "%YESTERDAY", or " 01-01-2012 ".

 #### Syntax
 ```